Mountains of Mud

 This was probably the hardest day of the trek.
 We climbed Weisman Peak (15,157 feet), which involved possibly more bushwacking than normal, although the whole trail seemed like a bushwack at this point anyway.
 I learned that rubber boots work reasonably well for both rock scrambling and snow.

 My friend had a terrible headache and wanted to descend Weisman as quickly as possible, but was hindered by my lack of coordination, which requires me to take deliberate steps when descending in steep mud so I don’t fall over and hurt myself.
-Bernard, one of our guides, would take my poles and hold them in his hands while walking face-out on ladders hands free (basically walking down them as if they were stairs), while I carefully climbed down them face in.
+Bernard would take my poles and hold them in his hands while walking down wet ladders face-out as if they were stairs, while I carefully climbed down them face in.
 I also had an altitude headache, and every step down created a jolt in the back of my head.
 It started to rain when we were about a third of the way down, which only added to our misery.
 This was probably the worst mud day of the trip.

 After we descended to Hunwick’s, my friend realized that her headache was not getting better, had not gotten better the day before, and was likely a migraine triggered by altitude instead of an altitude headache.
-It did feel better after she took migraine drugs, but this just meant her migraines would continue to be triggered while we were at altitude, and would not be helped by going up.
+It did feel better after she took migraine drugs, but this just meant her migraines would continue to be triggered while we were at altitude.
 I hung out in the dining hut with a jolly German who talked about “going back to real Africa, where it’s warm.”
 This was the night we started sleeping with hot water bottles.

 My left foot completely cramped up after I sat for awhile and I had to limp around camp using a trekking pole as a cane.
 My friend massaged it, I took some ibprofen, and by the time I went to bed it was fine.
 I think it was likely from overgripping in the rubber boots as we descended.